colelarsen/YugiohCSVScraper/README.md

     (Command Prompt uses ``cd folderName`` to move into a folder and ``cd ..`` to move out of a folder.
 Press 'Tab' to autocomplete
     folderNames)

-6. Copy and paste this line of code
+6. Copy and paste this line of code (Right click to paste into command prompt)
->npm install request fs https csv-parse cheerio node-localstorage
+>npm install

 7. (Optional) Open the config.js file with notepad and enter filepaths to csvLocation and folderLocation.
 Make sure to enter the file locations with double `\\` and end with `\\`
 Example: ``C:\\Users\\colea\\Downloads\\Yugioh\\CSV\\``